-With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s Unity Day reflects a weary nation

 “I was thinking, ‘Maybe I should stay home with the kids today?’ ” she said.
 “But then you turn on your brain and think, ‘Wait, the whole world says the invasion is happening on the 16th, which means it definitely won’t happen on the 16th.’ ”

 Narozhnaya said she didn’t get swept up in Zelensky’s Unity Day plans, but his message of keeping calm resonated with her.
-Her 14-year-old son came home from school recently worried war would start soon.
+Her 14-year-old son came home from school recently worried that a war would start soon.

-Narozhnaya showed him three bags she keeps by the door — one with cash, one with important documents and one with food and a couple of toys.
+Narozhnaya showed him three bags she keeps by the door: one with cash, one with important documents and one with food and a couple of toys.
 If anything happens, she told him, he should grab his 4-year-old sister and go to the bunker at the church in their neighborhood.
-If mom isn’t around, then he should wait there for several days.
+If Mom isn’t around, then he should wait there for several days.
 If they get separated, they should meet at the local park the next Wednesday.

 Tension with Russia is especially personal for Narozhnaya.
 She was raised in Donetsk.
 Her parents still live there, and it’s hard to see them with travel into and out of the self-proclaimed republic limited.
 There’s emotional distance, too.
 Her parents are sympathetic to Russia and their Russian-speaking neighbors.